 The penne pasta that you can see in our video was bought on Amazon!

-But if you are in hurry, make your pasta Pomodoro using either zoodles or 'palmini' (heart of palm noodles).
+But if you are in a hurry, make your pasta Pomodoro using either zoodles or 'palmini' (heart of palm noodles).

 Whatever you decide to use, it will cook fast and you’ll have a vegetarian dinner ready in a blink of an eye.

 Don’t you love comfort food that is also healthy, quick, and delish?
+Tell ya… this pasta dish is pure flavor!

 Ingredients and Substitutions